 You should not use more than 50 grams or 21 capfuls of Olux-E Foam in 1 week.

-Before you use Olux-E Foam, tell your doctor if you:
+Before using Olux-E Foam, tell your healthcare provider about all of your medical conditions, including if you:

 How should I use Olux-E Foam?